1 Background and Purpose

 9 Data Locations and Transfer

 The Processing activities shall take place on the locations set out here: https://docs.google.com/spreadsheets/d/1rCZPF_TWBkTgaYeQ9f-lhU8qL_J9eJrv1l1jjf0G9uQ/edit#gid=328667903

 The Processor may transfer data if this is required by EU law or by any EU member state law to which the processor is subject, provided that the Processor informs the Controller of that legal requirement before processing, unless that law prohibits such information on important grounds of public interest.

 Each party is liable to the other for any loss, damage, cost, claim, fine and/or expense (any such a “Loss”) incurred by the other Party, which arise from the first mentioned party’s breach of its obligations under this Data Processing Agreement or acts of omissions in breach of applicable law.
 The Parties’ respective liability is for direct Loss only and under no circumstance for indirect loss, such as loss of profit or opportunity or otherwise.

 Upon termination of the Data Processing Agreement the Processor (and its permitted Sub-Processors) the Controller shall immediately remove any tracking mechanisms used by the Processor for Processing.
 The Processor shall immediately cease to process the personal data.
-The Processor shall promptly, without undue delay return all personal data and securely delete any remaining personal data belonging the Controller.

 The Data Processing Agreement shall be governed by and construed in accordance with the provisions of governing law set out in the Master Terms, save for mandatory provisions in Applicable Data Protection Law.
 Any dispute arising out of this Data Processing Agreement shall be resolved in accordance with the provisions on jurisdiction and dispute resolution set out in the Master Terms.